adamdost-0/azure-cloud-ops/_posts/2021-06-20-Understanding-dependencies-in-Azure.md

 ### Deployment

-Leverag Azure CloudShell or your own AzCLI to authenticate and perform the deployement above but **ONLY** do the VM Deployment step after you've verified your network requirements and which subnet the VM in question will need to be located.
+Leverage Azure CloudShell or your own AzCLI to authenticate and perform the deployement above but **ONLY** do the VM Deployment step after you've verified your network requirements and which subnet the VM in question will need to be located.
 By not deploying the compute resource you can easily move the NIC around and re-deploy the environment with little time in between!

 Good luck to all those starting in Azure!